philippweinmann/divinare/README.md

-# RestaurantPicker
+# divinare

 An android app created in Android studio which chooses a restaurant to go to.
 This is still a WIP.
-Feel free to use.
+The name is latin for prophecy/vision.

 ## Motivation